domainus/sunshine-bazzite-script/README.md

 Notes:
 - The sleep helper scripts do not need sudo.
 They use per-user state under `${XDG_RUNTIME_DIR:-/tmp}` and `loginctl`/`systemctl` to suspend.
 - If you run them directly from the repo, ensure they are executable (`chmod +x sunshine_sleep.sh sunshine_cancel_sleep.sh`).
 The setup script handles this for the installed copies.
 - If you hit Wake on LAN issues on NVIDIA, try: `sudo rpm-ostree kargs --append-if-missing=nvidia.NVreg_PreserveVideoMemoryAllocations=1 sudo rpm-ostree kargs --append-if-missing=nvidia-drm.modeset=1 sudo rpm-ostree kargs --append-if-missing=nvidia.NVreg_EnableGpuFirmware=0`.
+Also try `sudo tee /etc/dracut.conf.d/99-edid.conf >/dev/null <<'EOF' install_items+=" /usr/lib/firmware/edid/[edidname].bin " EOF`

 ### Optional but HIGHLY RECOMMENDED
 Run `setup_startup_failsafe_service.sh`.
 This makes it to where it runs the `sunshine_undo.sh` script on startup in the event that when connecting to Sunshine only te `sunshine_do.sh` script runs.
 This can help fix black screens after logging in.
 (Ask me how I know :] )